-Refer to scheduled maintenance for the appropriate intervals for changing the air filter element.
+Refer to scheduled maintenance information for the appropriate intervals for changing the air filter element.

-When changing the air filter element, only use a genuine Mazda air filter element.
+When changing the air filter element, use only the Mazda air filter element listed.
+Refer to Mazda part numbers in this chapter.

 WARNING: To reduce the risk of vehicle damage and/or personal burn injuries do not start your engine with the air cleaner removed and do not remove it while the engine is running.